radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/farmers_market/README.md

 ### Index Fund Features:

-The Index Fund is what allows Farmerss to create a fund, rebalance, and manage a basket of assets and allow for flexibilities in the strategies they pursue.
+The Index Fund is what allows fund managers to create a fund, rebalance, and manage a basket of assets and allow for flexibilities in the strategies they pursue.

-These are the sets of features Farmerss can access to manage their Index Fund:
+These are the sets of features fund managers can access to manage their Index Fund:

 * **Integrate DEX** - Currently, only supports [RaDEX](https://github.com/radixdlt/scrypto-challenges/tree/main/1-exchanges/RaDEX).
-This will allow Farmerss to swap tokens (in order to rebalance their portfolio) and participate in Liquidity Provider incentives by supplying liquidity to already established liquidity pool.
+This will allow fund managers to swap tokens (in order to rebalance their portfolio) and participate in Liquidity Provider incentives by supplying liquidity to already established liquidity pool.
 * **Integrate Lending** - Currently, only supports [DegenFi](https://github.com/PostNutCIarity/degenfi).
-This will allow Farmerss to exercise leveraged fund strategies and participate in DegenFi's protocol features.
+This will allow fund managers to exercise leveraged fund strategies and participate in DegenFi's protocol features.
-* **Issue fund tokens** - With each Index Fund will come with its own tokens that represents the share of ownership of the fund to be sold to the secondary market.
-Farmerss and Investors can issue fund tokens by directly providing the underlying assets that the fund supports.
+* **Issue fund tokens** - With each Index Fund will come with its own tokens that represents the share of ownership of the fund to be sold to the secondary market. fund managers and Investors can issue fund tokens by directly providing the underlying assets that the fund supports.
 * **Redeem fund tokens** - When the Investor wishes to exit out of the fund, they may redeem their share of the fund's underlying asset by exchanging their fund tokens.
 * **Buy fund tokens** - When the Farmers has created a pool on RaDEX that supports the exchange of their respective fund tokens, Investors may now be able to purchase the fund tokens in the secondary market.
 * **Sell fund tokens** - Likewise, Investors can also sell their fund tokens in the secondary market through RaDEX.

 ### Debt Fund Features:

-The Debt Fund is what allows Farmerss to create a fund where they can raise capital and originate loans for institutional Borrowers in a permissioned and orderly way.
+The Debt Fund is what allows fund managers to create a fund where they can raise capital and originate loans for institutional Borrowers in a permissioned and orderly way.

 Before going over the Debt Fund features, it may be helpful to provide context in how loan originations work.
 Borrowers in this protocol must first be credit-worthy institutional borrowers.
 The protocol admin does the first phase of due dilligence to ensure that the Borrower is credit worthy by performing off-chain due dilligence.
 Once the Borrower is accepted into the protocol, Borrowers may request a loan through the `BorrowerDashboard`.

-When the loan request is submitted, Farmerss may view loan requests that have been submitted.
+When the loan request is submitted, fund managers may view loan requests that have been submitted.
 They may accept the loan request as is or negotiate with the Borrower off-chain.
-Underwriting and due-dilligence will be performed by the Farmers off-chain, and once an agreement has been set, Farmerss may instantiate a `FundingLocker` where the loan will be managed.
+Underwriting and due-dilligence will be performed by the Farmers off-chain, and once an agreement has been set, fund managers may instantiate a `FundingLocker` where the loan will be managed.

-These are the set of features Farmerss can access to manage their Debt Fund:
+These are the set of features fund managers can access to manage their Debt Fund:

-* **Supply Liquidity** - Allows Farmerss or Investors to supply liquidity to the fund to claim fees.
+* **Supply Liquidity** - Allows fund managers or Investors to supply liquidity to the fund to claim fees.
-* **Remove Liquidity** - Likewise, Farmerss or Investors can remove liquidity from the fund.
+* **Remove Liquidity** - Likewise, fund managers or Investors can remove liquidity from the fund.
 Note that there are probably issues of removing liquidity when there is a loan active.
 * **Instantiate Funding Locker** - The Debt Fund can originate loans by instantiating a funding locker.
 A Loan NFT is provided and contained in the `FundingLocker` component until the Borrower has deposited enough collateral for the Borrower to retrieve it.
 The Loan NFT is used to access the `FundingLocker` from the Borrower's side.
 * **Fund Loan** - Once the Borrower has met their collateralization requirement, the Loan NFT is set to `ReadyToFund` to which the Farmers may begin funding the loan through their Debt Fund.
 * **Approve Draw Request** - The Borrower must first provide a draw request for the Farmers to approve.
 The formal documentations for a draw request will be submitted to the Farmers off-chain.
 Once satisfied, the Farmers can begin approving the draw request.
 * **Reject Draw Request** - The Farmers may reserve the right to reject the Borrower's draw request.
 * **Update loan** - The Farmers can update the loan with the interest expense accrued for the month.
-* **Transfer Fees** - For user experience purposes, since the Investor primarily only has permissioned access to the Debt Fund, it seems ideal for the Farmerss to transfer fees from their loan originations through the `FundingLocker` to the `DebtFund` component where Borrowers may then be able to directly claim the fees through the `DebtFund` component.
+* **Transfer Fees** - For user experience purposes, since the Investor primarily only has permissioned access to the Debt Fund, it seems ideal for the fund managers to transfer fees from their loan originations through the `FundingLocker` to the `DebtFund` component where Borrowers may then be able to directly claim the fees through the `DebtFund` component.
 * **Claim Fees** - Allows Investors to claim fees based on their ownserhsip of the fund.
-* **Transfer Liquidity** - Farmerss can transfer the repaid loan proceeds from their loan originations through the `FundingLocker` to the `DebtFund`.
+* **Transfer Liquidity** - fund managers can transfer the repaid loan proceeds from their loan originations through the `FundingLocker` to the `DebtFund`.

 ## Borrower Fatures: